Dijkstra-J/DET-IOT/NodeMCU&Telegram.md

 # Guide for managing lights on the NodeMCU using telegram
-This guide shows you how to give instruction to a NodeMCU thorugh Telegram.
+This guide shows you how to control lights attached to a NodeMCU thorugh Telegram.

 ## Required hardware
 -NodeMCU (or a different board with that supports wifi)
   - If u use a different board, it is possible you have to change some of the code and need to install different libaries)
+- Adafruit neopixel LED strip
+  - Or a different type of LED, in which case you will once again need to change some code

 ## Required libraries
+- Adafruit NeoPixel (and dependancies)
+- ArduinoJson (and dependancies)
+- AsyncTelegram2 (and dependancies)

 ## Other requirements
+-Telegram account

+## Code
 ```C
 /*Based on:
   Name:        echoBot.ino